 Your best chance of paying as little as possible when you switch providers is by:

-Switching to fiber optic internet: If fiber optic internet is available in your area, that is likely your best option.
+- Switching to fiber internet: If fiber internet is available in your area, that is likely your best option

-Choosing a long-term contract: Most providers offer discounts for customers who enter into long-term contracts.
-If you feel comfortable entering a two-year contract, that will likely save you the most money.
+- Choosing a long-term contract: Most providers offer discounts for customers who enter into long-term contracts.
+For instance, a two-year contract will likely save you the most money

 Negotiate your bill

-Before you go and switch internet providers, try negotiating your bill with your current provider.
-Negotiating costs can seem intimidating, but if you just stick to the facts and come prepared, it can be fairly straight-forward.
+Before switching internet providers, try negotiating your bill with your current provider.
+It can seem intimidating, but if you just stick to the facts and come prepared, it can be fairly straightforward.
 Providers don’t want to lose customers so it is likely in their interest to lower your bill in order to keep you as a customer.

 Here’s everything you need to know before you start negotiating with your internet provider:

-Don’t bluff: If you say you are considering switching internet providers to save on costs, make sure this is true.
-Do your research and find out which internet providers are available in your area and if you can save money by switching.
-If your current provider can’t lower your bill and there are better options in your area, then it is time to switch.
+- Don’t bluff: If you say you are considering switching internet providers to save on costs, make sure this is true.
+Do your research and find out which internet providers are available in your area and if you can save money by switching

 - How much you pay each month